What Is a Ductless AC Unit?

 Ductless air conditioning units offer a modern solution to cooling homes without requiring extensive ductwork.
 These systems are particularly appealing for their efficiency, versatility, and relatively straightforward installation.
 Understanding how ductless AC units work is critical to appreciating their benefits and deciding whether they’re the right choice for your home cooling needs.

-Components of a Ductless AC System
+What Are the Components of a Ductless AC System?

 A ductless AC system primarily consists of two main components: